Post

 So you want to know what’s actually running IPv6 in your OT network?
 Good luck with active scanning—the address space is so vast that brute force approaches are useless.
 A single /64 subnet has 18,446,744,073,709,551,616 possible addresses.
 Your scanner will finish sometime after the heat death of the universe, probably shortly after the last Siemens SIMATIC S5 gets decommissioned.

-Passive Listening for IPv6 Broadcasts
+Listening for IPv6 Traffic

 1